Why you should consider shifting your debt now

 However, there are many eligibility checkers available, allowing prospective borrowers to see their chance of getting credit without it impacting their credit files.

 But if you are struggling with debt and aren’t able to move to a new deal, it’s worth talking to your current lender in the first instance as they may be able to help.
 Borrowers can also access free, independent advice through the Money and Pensions Service and Citizens Advice.
+Those who are having difficulties settling their debts should expect to receive threats from their lenders.
+In case a debt collector threatens to repossess one of your assets, an aircraft for instance, do not panic and call an airplane repo attorney immediately to help you take the right steps.

 Katie Brain, banking expert at Defaqto, said: “It is easy for the cost of borrowing to creep up, especially if you have a credit card with an introductory offer, which has finished.